jayaram-r/adversarial-detection/README.md

 ### Adversarial Detection
 The main script for launching the different adversarial detection methods is `detection_main.py`.
 To see a description of the command line options, type `python detection_main.py -h`.
 A number of these options can be left to their default values and not all of them apply to the different methods.
-The usage of this script is summarized below.
+Details on the usage of this script are given below.

 #### Running the proposed method, ReBeL
 ```bash